Cheryl Mary Clare Hurst

 Cheryl Mary Clare Hurst is an Antiguan and Barbudan politician.
 She is a senator of the Upper House of Parliament in Antigua and Barbuda.
 She was appointed senator by Prime Minister Gaston Browne.
 She is also the General Secretary of the Antigua and Barbuda Labour Party.
 Hurst was appointed senator after the 2014 general elections held in Antigua and Barbuda.

 In 2018, she was appointed senator after the 2018 general elections of Antigua and Barbuda.
 She retained this seat in 2023.

+Hurst announced on 21 August 2024 that she would be stepping down from the Senate for personal reasons.
+She is scheduled to be replaced by Richie Richardson.